The Thousand Autumns of Jacob de Zoet: Part 2: The Mountain Fastness

 A monk from Enomoto's monastery escapes with a scroll detailing the atrocities at Mount Shiranui: the monks rape the women kept at the Shrine, and the cult sacrifices the babies to attain immortality.
 The women of the Shrine, however, believe that their children are still alive, living down in the city.
 The scroll eventually comes into the possession of Jacob.

 Unlike the other women, Orito isn't intended to be a mother, but a midwife to help the other women through their pregnancies.
 Orito eventually discovers a way out and nearly escapes the compound, but her guilt for abandoning the women overpowers her, and she gives herself up to the Shrine.

 Before the events of the novel, Ogawa Uzaemon intended to marry Orito, but their circumstances prevented it.
-He still loves her, however, and, being a trained samurai, he mounts a rescue mission.
+He still loves her, however, and hires mercenaries through a friend to mount a rescue mission.
 When they arrive at the Shrine, however, Uzaemon is betrayed by his team to Enomoto, who kills him.

 Part 3: The Master Of Go

-Captain Penhaligon leads a crew of Englishmen in their attempt to take the trade route with Nagasaki for themselves (in response to the fall of the VOC on New Year's Day).
-They do this with the help of Daniel Snitker, assisting out of hatred for Vorstenbosch (who has left for the Netherlands) and Jacob.
-As the Dutchmen on Dejima refuse to submit to the English, the conflict escalates to actual war: the English ship fires, accidentally hitting Nagasaki as well.
-With Japanese firepower against them, the English retreat.
+Captain Penhaligon of the Royal Navy attempts of to take the trade route with Nagasaki (in response to the fall of the VOC on New Year's Day).
+They do this with the help of Daniel Snitker, who in the meantime has escaped Vorstenbosch's custody.
+As the Dutchmen on Dejima, now led by De Zoet, refuse to submit to Penhaligon, the conflict escalates: Penhaligon orders his ship to fire on Dejima to destroy the last existing Dutch colony, but stops at the last moment to spare De Zoet, whose bravery reminds him of his son who died in a similar manner.

 Having earned Shiroyama's respect in the conflict, Jacob gives the magistrate the scroll listing the atrocities of the Shrine of Mount Shiranui.
-Shiroyama heroically sacrifices himself to kill Enomoto, poisoning their drinks at their game of Go.
+Later, Shiroyama heroically sacrifices himself to kill Enomoto, poisoning their drinks at their game of Go.